kossy360/Questioner/README.md

 ## Testing with POSTMAN

-When testing endpoints with POSTMAN, please ensure to add a **'auth'** header with a value of either **admin** or **user** Most of the routes do not explicitly require this header, but some routes are only accessible when the header is set to a particular value
+When testing endpoints with POSTMAN, please ensure to add a **'auth'** header with a value of either **admin** or **user**.
+Most of the routes do not explicitly require this header, but some routes are only accessible when the header is set to a particular value

 ```
 POST hostname/api/v1/meetups
 ```
-requires the auth header to be set to admin
+requires the auth header to be set to "admin"

 ```
 POST hostname/api/v1/rsvps
 ```
-requires the auth header to be set to user
+requires the auth header to be set to "user"

-This is going to be changed when the API are secured with JWT, so watch out for updates.
+This is going to be changed when all API routes are secured with JWT, so watch out for updates.

 #### Update
 All API routes have been secured with JWT, to get a token, open an account on questioner via the API route